Behavior Changes: Introduction

 Diagnosing behavior changes and its cause may be delayed or missed because the behavior changes may be subtle or progress slowly.

 In addition, many people assume that mild behavior changes are a normal part of aging.
 However, behavior changes can be associated with serious conditions, such as dementia or Alzheimer's disease.
-Sudden behavior changes ...more misdiagnosis »
+Sudden behavior changes are usually due to a serious, even ...more misdiagnosis »

 Symptoms of Behavior Changes